How much curve is too much? A urologist’s guide to penis curvature and Peyronie’s disease

 Conditions linked to penile curvature

 Peyronie’s disease is the most common clinical explanation for a new or worsening curve that feels abnormal.
-Estimates summarized in reviews suggest about 1 to 13 in 100 men over 18 develop Peyronie’s disease.
+Reported prevalence in adult men varies widely, roughly from around 1 percent to over 10 percent depending on the population studied and how cases are identified.
 The hallmark is scar tissue plaque in the tunica albuginea that can pull the penis into a bend when erect or even when flaccid.

 Some men have curvature for as long as they can remember.
 This points toward congenital curvature, meaning you were born with it.
 Congenital means present from birth.
 In many cases, it is due to having slightly less tissue on one side, leading to a minor curve that often becomes noticeable during puberty.